-The Dutch e-bay is a good place to go if you are looking for slightly more reliable second-hand things or brand name goods.
-Think bugaboo baby strollers, designer couches, bakfiets (box bike) and computer accessories.
+The Dutch e-bay is a good place to go if you are looking for slightly more reliable second-hand things or brand-name goods.
+Think bugaboo baby strollers, designer couches, bakfiets (cargo bike) and computer accessories.

 On Marktplaats people list their goods, and buyers can bid on items or simply call the seller directly (recommended).
 The site and search settings are almost entirely in Dutch so translate your search terms before looking something up.

 There is a great infrastructure in the Netherlands to help disadvantaged people in society, and when you’re trying to settle into a new culture and language that can feel like a pretty big disadvantage!

 Het Juridisch Loket offers free advice for any and every legal issue: work, living, immigration, consumer issues and police and justice.
 Het Juridisch Loket has branch offices in all major Dutch cities, where you can walk in and make an appointment.

 There are also many law firms and legal advisors specialised in expats who can help.

 If you’re here for more than a couple of months then you will need to consider signing up for compulsory Dutch health insurance.

 Foreign students aged under 30 who are temporarily in the Netherlands to study are not required to take out health insurance.
 However, in some cases you may need student health insurance.
 If you stay on after your studies and start working in the Netherlands then you will also need to sign up for health insurance.